ck3g/rohanchandra.github.io/project/type/type-guide.md

 1. Save your new post
 2. Run the Jekyll server by typing `jekyll serve` in Terminal/Bash/Command Prompt
-3. Visit [http://localhost:4000](http://localhost:4000) in your browser view the site
+3. Visit [http://localhost:4000](http://localhost:4000) in your browser to view the site

 Your new post should be visible on the front page of the theme.